PubHubs/PubHubs/docs/deploy/hub/README.md

 The Hub server will be a docker container that runs on your server.
 You will first need to get the docker image from us.
 ```
-docker login registry.science.ru.nl -u <hub_name> -p <access token>
+docker login registry.science.ru.nl -u <requiredbutnotused> -p <access token>
 docker pull registry.science.ru.nl/ilab/pubhubs_canonical/pubhubs_hub:stable
 ```
 Data such as configuration data and the database are persistent, they will be mounted inside the docker container.
 Create a directory `hub_dir` on the server that will run the docker containers.
 We will add some initial configuration to this directory.
 - Copy the PubHubs default configuration for the synapse server from `pubhubs_hub/matrix_test_config/homeserver.yaml` to `hub_dir`.
 You will need to make changes to this file.
 See the file for further instructions.
+Make sure you change all the _DO CHANGE_ fields and change http to https where appropriate.
 - Also from the `pubhubs_hub/matrix_test_config/` directory, copy over the `templates` folder and the `test_hub.log.config` file to `hub_dir`.
 Rename `test_hub.log.config` to `log.config`.
 - The synapse server needs access to the mounted `hub_dir` folder with a user and group with id `991`.
 Run `chown -R 991:991 hub_dir`.